 – Connects to any remote machine.

-– Checkboxes to quickly enable rsync’s most powerful features – such as version-controlling, bandwidth-management, retention of partial transfers, etc.
+– Checkboxes to quickly enable rsync’s most powerful features – such as backups/version-controlling, bandwidth-management, retention of partial transfers, etc.

-– Advanced GUI controls to selectively tune over 125 other rsync options (including things such as global filter rules – to omit .DS_Store files for example).
+– Advanced GUI controls to selectively tune over 125 other rsync options.
 Even application-defined defaults can be overridden for a near-command-line level of control.

 – Autocompletion and inline documentation provided for each option.